TAPS Brewery & Barrel Room, and the entire family of TAPS affiliated restaurants and pubs.

 Tasting Room Team

 Upon completion of culinary school, Hope had the urge to leave the Windy City for warmer climes.
 He and his fiancée made their way to Hawaii, where he began a long relationship with renowned chef Roy Yamaguchi, the pioneer of Hawaiian Fusion Cuisine.
-Tom was executive chef at the Roy’s in Maui for almost four years.
-He then moved to Denver, Colorado to open and become the chef partner at Roy’s in Cherry Creek.
-After two years, he then spent the next six months opening four Roy’s restaurants (Rancho Mirage, Austin, Philadelphia and Baltimore).
-When the decision was made to open a Roy’s in downtown Chicago, Hope was appointed chef partner of what was to become one of the busiest Roy’s restaurants on the mainland.
+Tom was an executive chef at the Roy’s in Maui for almost four years.
+He then moved to Denver, Colorado to open and become the chef-partner at Roy’s in Cherry Creek.
+After two years, he then spent the next six months opening four of Roy’s restaurants (Rancho Mirage, Austin, Philadelphia, and Baltimore).
+When the decision was made to open a Roy’s in downtown Chicago, Hope was appointed chef-partner of what was to become one of the busiest Roy’s restaurants on the mainland.

-TAPS Brewery & Barrel Room, TAPS Fish House & Brewery, The Catch
+TAPS Brewery & Barrel Room, TAPS Fish House & Brewery, The Catch, TAPS Brewery + Kitchen, TAPS Great American Brewery, TAPHouse Kitchen (Arizona)

 Joe Manzella is one of Orange County’s most successful independent restaurateurs.
-With five restaurants—TAPS Fish House & Brewery in Brea, Corona and Irvine, The Catch in Anaheim, and Lillie’s Q in Brea—Manzella commands a empire of 500 employees that is approaching $29 million dollars in annual sales.
+With five restaurants—TAPS Fish House & Brewery in Brea, Corona and Irvine, The Catch in Anaheim, and Lillie’s Q in Brea—Manzella commands an empire of 500 employees that is approaching $50 million dollars in annual sales.

 Manzella grew up in Palos Verdes, one of five children of Helene and Faro Manzella, the VP of Operations for Northrop Gruman.
 After graduating from Arizona State, he spent his early career years at Xerox before convincing his father to back him in his growing passion to become a restaurateur.
 After five years of development and almost insurmountable setbacks, Joe opened TAPS Fish House & Brewery in Brea in 1999.
 TAPS was embraced by the public from day one and has become one of Orange County’s busiest restaurants.